Rene Saguisag: Post-Senate career

-Current activities
+Later activities

 Atty.
-Saguisag is currently a columnist for the Manila Times with his column entitled "TGIF", and is still actively teaching Constitutional Law and Human Rights Law at San Beda Mendiola and San Beda Alabang.
+Saguisag was a columnist for the Manila Times with his column entitled "TGIF", and was still actively teaching Constitutional Law and Human Rights Law at San Beda Mendiola and San Beda Alabang.
 He has also written for the Philippine Daily Inquirer and other newspapers.
-Saguisag has also not stopped his work on human rights, and has filed cases against the Anti-Terror Law of 2020 and the Enhanced Defense Cooperation Agreement (EDCA) treaty under President Benigno Aquino III.
-Saguisag has not been shy of criticizing any politician including Cory Aquino's son Pres.
-Aquino III due to Saguisag's argument that EDCA is a formal treaty that needs Senate ratification, and not a shallow agreement that the president can make binding by his word of mouth as signature to an agreement.
+Saguisag had also not stopped his work on human rights, and has filed cases against the Anti-Terror Law of 2020 and the Enhanced Defense Cooperation Agreement (EDCA) treaty under President Benigno Aquino III.
+Saguisag has not been shy of criticizing any politician including Cory Aquino's son due to Saguisag's argument that EDCA is a formal treaty that needs Senate ratification, and not a shallow agreement that the president can make binding by his word of mouth as signature to an agreement.

-Saguisag has also written some popular books, including Saguisag Wit - 1 and Saguisag Wit - 2.
+Saguisag also wrote some popular books, including Saguisag Wit – 1 and Saguisag Wit – 2.
 In the books he discussed about his life lessons, and his opinion on the people he worked with, including his friend, the late senator Joker Arroyo.
-Saguisag still frequently makes appearances to give his review and criticism of the modern administrations, including their policies such as the War on Drugs of ex-Pres.
+Saguisag still frequently made appearances to give his review and criticism of the modern administrations, including their policies such as the War on Drugs of ex-Pres.
 Rodrigo Duterte, and the disinformation spread by the political dynasty of Imelda Marcos, the wife of former dictator Marcos.
-The disinformation campaign has been used to promote fabricated lies and boost the appeal of the Bongbong Marcos administration.
+The disinformation campaign has been used to promote fabricated lies and boost the appeal of the Ferdinand Marcos Jr. administration.
 An instance of Saguisag's commentary was when he critiqued the burial of Marcos Sr. at the Libingan ng mga Bayani, and stated that the Supreme Court's decision to allow the burial since there are no laws disallowing it was absurd.
 He stated that Marcos's name may also be engraved at the Martial law memorial, the Bantayog ng mga Bayani if common sense is removed from the minds of the judges.

 Personal life

-Rene A.V.
-Saguisag married Dulce M. Quintans, who was a former Secretary of the Department of Social Welfare and Development under Pres.
-Estrada, in Manila on Dec.
-27, 1970.
-They first met in 1968 during his days at Harvard.
+Saguisag married Dulce M. Quintans, who was a former Secretary of the Department of Social Welfare and Development under President Joseph Estrada, in Manila on December 27, 1969.
+They first met in 1968 during his days at Harvard University.
 Rene eventually proposed saying, "I am poor.
 I come from a very poor family.
 I have no money, and I have no belongings, so I don’t want to marry a rich girl.
 So tell me now, are you rich?"
 She replied no, to which Rene proposed and then told Mrs. Quintans, his eventual mother-in-law, that he promised to love and care for her daughter for the rest of his life.
 Dulce, however came from a notable political family, being a descendant of Senator Daniel Maramba, who was also the governor of Pangasinan.
-The couple then had five children, Rene Andrei Jr. or Rebo, Nonoy, Lara, Laurence, and Kaissa.
+The couple then had five children, Rene Andrei Jr. or Rebo, Lara, Nonoy, Lawrence Mikhail, and Caissa.
 Rene's grandchildren include Rene III who is about 70 years younger.